tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 ---
 title: Comitting With A Clear Conscience
-description: When it a story done?
+description: When is a story done?
 How perfect should the code be?
 How much engineering is over-engineering?
 featured_image: '/images/writing-code-with-a-clear-conscience/featured-image.jpg'
 ---